paulmikulskis/josephstool/readme.md

 > you must have Docker installed

 ## UNIX
-- Open the git bash in the certain folder.
+- Put images in `/input`
-- `make build` then `make run`
+- run `make go`
-- You can see the white outlined images in result folder.
+- white outlined images in result folder.

 ## Windows
-- Open the git bash in the certain folder.
-- Run Command ```bash result.sh ```
-- You can see the background removed images in output folder.
+- Put images in `/input`
+- Double-click the `.bat` file
-- You can see the white outlined images in result folder.
+- white outlined images in result folder.